edvler/check_mk-zfs_zrep_status/README.md

 ```

 ## On the Monitoring Server where Check_mk is installed:
-For a detailed description how to work with mkp's goto [https://mathias-kettner.de/cms_mkps.html](https://mathias-kettner.de/cms_mkps.html).
+For a detailed description how to work with mkp's goto [https://docs.checkmk.com/latest/de/mkps.html](https://docs.checkmk.com/latest/de/mkps.html).

 ### Short tasks
-1. copy the zfs_zrep_status*.mkp (see [dist](dist) folder) to your Check_mk server into the /tmp folder.
+1. copy the XXXXXX.mkp (see [dist](dist) folder) to your Check_mk server into the /tmp folder.
-2. mkp install /tmp/zfs_zrep_status*.mkp
+2. su - <SITE_NAME> (mkp has to be installed on every site you are running!)
+3. mkp install /tmp/XXXXXX.mkp (replace XXXXXX with the filename downloaded)
-3. Check if installation worked
+4. Check if installation worked
 ```
 root@monitoring01:/opt/omd# find . -name '*zfs_zrep_status*'
 ./sites/XXXX/local/share/check_mk/checks/zfs_zrep_status